Chain pickerel: Diet

 The roof of a chain pickerel's mouth, showing several rows of angled, sharp teeth.

 Like the northern pike, the chain pickerel feeds primarily on smaller fish, until it grows large enough to ambush large fish from cover with a rapid lunge and to secure it with its sharp teeth.
-Chain pickerel are also known to eat frogs, snakes, worms, mice, other small mammals, crayfish, insects, and a wide variety of other foods.
+Chain pickerel are also known to eat frogs, snakes, worms, mice, other small mammals, crayfish, other small crustaceans, insects, and a wide variety of other foods.
 It is not unusual for pickerel to leap out of the water at flying insects, or even at dangling fishing lures.
 Raney (1942) studied chain pickerel in a New York pond and found that golden shiners were found in the stomachs of 47.3% of the 234 chain pickerel examined.
 Brown bullheads were found in 13.8%, and pumpkinseed sunfish were found in 13.2%.
 Crayfish of the genus Cambarus were present in 42% of the chain pickerel.